rafritts/bunit/README.md

 3. You must include quotes around conditional expressions.
 These expressions can be anything that can be evaluated in an if statement condition.
 Example: `"-f someFile.txt"`

-4. The extension `.shl` is an extension I perfer to give library shell scripts.
-It stands for `.shellLibrary`.
+4. The extension `.shl` is an extension I prefer to give library shell scripts.
+It stands for `.shellLibrary`.  `.ut` is the extension for the sample unit testing suites.

-5. I prefer to give the extension `.ut` to my unit test suites, just so that it is plainly obvious at a glace of what the file is.

-6. Both of the above extensions are meaningless, and you can change them to be whatever you like.
+5. Both of the above extensions are meaningless, and you can change them to be whatever you like.

-7. Please see the unit tests file `BashScriptTestingLibraryUnitTests.ut` for more examples.
+6. Please see the unit tests file `BashScriptTestingLibraryUnitTests.ut` for more examples.

-### Please remember this is a work in progress!